-A food or drink related AR app could allow users to see how their meal/drink is made and how it looks before ordering it, helping to solidify their decision on what to order/purchase.
+Food or drink related AR apps could allow users to see how their meal or drink is made and how it looks before ordering it, helping to solidify their decision on what to order.

 Sports AR could enable users in the crowd at a sports match to point their phone towards the pitch in order to pull up detailed match statistics in real-time.

 Construction AR could allow architects to map out how a building might look and fit into its physical surroundings.

 Art AR could enable users to go on a virtual tour of the city learning about street art for example.
 We created an interactive art installation app for the GRAD art gallery.
 A diverse collection of digital narratives is accessed via the Shadow Memory app, each one unfolding as the user follows the route on foot, through the city of London.

 Provide us with your contact details and we will contact you shortly.